konstantinfarrell/restless/README.md

 # RESTless

-A super simple RESTful framework made with flask and sqlalchemy.
+A super simple RESTful API made with flask and sqlalchemy.

 ## Install